Sheep42/prismatic-engine/README.md

 - `PrismAnimation* animation`: The `Sprite`'s animation - Will be NULL if the sprite has 1 or less images

+- `Scene* scene`: Tracks the Sprite's active Scene, if it has been added to one.
+Will be NULL if the Sprite has not been added to, or has been removed from a Scene.

 - `void* ref`: Optional - Can be used as a pointer to a custom struct for extending a Scene's properties.
 Caller is responsible for freeing `ref`, and any of its contents.

+- `bool active`: Used to tell a Scene if a Sprite is active.
+If active is false, the Sprite's update function will be skipped.

 - `void ( *update )( PrismSprite*, float )`: The `Sprite`'s update function